-[Note: With the announcement of the predicted cherry blossom peak dates, it’s time to bring back this annual KFDC post.
+[Note: Even though it may seem like the cherry blossoms are never going to fully bloom, it will happen, just later than originally predicted.
+So, it’s time to bring back this annual KFDC post!
 This was originally written in 2011 (hence, the now very outdated Lost reference) and has been updated every year since.
 But because the tips always apply, I’m re-posting yet again, just with a few minor updates applicable to this year’s bloom.]

 1. Don’t drive if you value your sanity.
 Take the Metro, ride the bus, bike, walk, jet pack.
 Get here however you can, just leave the car at home.
 Traffic is beyond frustrating during the cherry blossom peak, and your chances of finding decent parking are about as good as hitting the Powerball with Hurley’s numbers (okay, slight exaggeration, but it is hard).
 The masses descend on Washington, DC, this time of year, and way too many do so in their vehicles.
 Besides, kids love riding the Metro—it’s like an urban version of Hogwarts Express.
 The Smithsonian stop on the Blue/Orange Line is mere minutes from all of the blossom action, but it’s also guaranteed to be crowded.
 Consider riding to L’Enfant on Yellow/Green, Federal Center on Blue/Orange, or even a stop downtown or in Penn Quarter and taking a nice stroll to the blossoms. *If you absolutely must drive and need parking you might find a spot at Hains Point, where there is free and metered parking, then walk or take a shuttle ($1/person) to the Tidal Basin.
 There is also a parking garage at L’Enfant Plaza.
 Your best bet, though, might be to find a garage in the downtown or Penn Quarter area, then walk or Metro to the National Mall.
-Update: You can ensure yourself a spot with Parking Panda, an online parking reservation service that let you search for and reserve spaces in advance.
-Through April 15, use the promo code CherryBlossom17 to get 10% off your first reservation in Washington, DC!
+You can ensure yourself a spot with Parking Panda, an online parking reservation service that lets you search for and reserve garage spaces in advance.

 2. Visit on a weekday if you have the flexibility.
 Crowds are significantly smaller from Monday to Friday, so you can stroll around the Tidal Basin at a nice pace, and public transportation won’t be nearly as packed (though it still will be more crowded than usual).
 But if the kids are in school or daycare during the week, think about going later in the day.
 The National Mall and monuments look beautiful at sunset, and the blossoms make it even more sublime.
 In the same vein, if you can go super early, the morning light on the Mall makes for quite a picturesque setting, too.